microsoft/xlang/design_notes/XDN11 - xmeta Semantic Checking.md

 ```
 Class B was referenced, but its declaration space was not included.
 This is an error.

-If two namespaces included define members with the same name, and the including namespace references that member name, it is ambiguous and is an error.
+2) If two namespaces included define members with the same name, and the including namespace references that member name, it is ambiguous and is an error.

-Namespace members in the same declaration space cannot have the same name.
+3) Namespace members in the same declaration space cannot have the same name.

+4) Two namespace names cannot differ only by case.

-The identifier of a using alias directive must be unique within its declaration space, and cannot be the same as any member defined in the declaration space.
+5) The identifier of a using alias directive must be unique within its declaration space, and cannot be the same as any member defined in the declaration space.
 For example:
 ```
 namespace N3